 – via our 24/7 live chat (directly in your DaCast account)

 |Yes, DaCast uses a worldwide content delivery network in order to send streams to viewers.
 This includes both live and on demand services.|

-In the currency of the initial purchase.
+Your viewers will be refunded in the currency of the initial purchase.

 haven’t signed up for a DaCast account and are seeing this on your credit

 card statement, chances are you bought access to a stream/video recently from

 one of our users.|